Top 5 Keyboards with weighted keys for beginners:

 So, there we have it.

-Which of these keyboards appeal to your musical side the most?
+Which of these keyboards appeals to your musical side the most?
 Do let us all know in the comments, and why it is the ideal pick for you too.

 For those who have used any of these keyboards before, we would love to hear your personal experience too.
 Let’s get the comments rolling in, shall we?